michaeltoth/projects/LendingClub.md

 <br>
 ####Employment Length
-Employment length also might have a significant impact on default probability, as I'd expect those who had been employed longer to be more stable, and thus less likely to default.
-Looking into the data, 3 key groups emerged: the unemployed, those employed less than 10 years, and those employed for 10+ years.
-Aggregating and analyzing the differences:
+We'd expect those who have been employed longer to be more stable, and thus less likely to default.
+Looking into the data, 3 key groups emerged: the unemployed, those employed less than 10 years, and those employed for 10+ years:

 |               | None   | < 10 years | 10+ years |
 |---------------|--------|------------|-----------|